 But that said, as far as I can tell the Green issue is unrelated to the artifacts shown in the sample images.

-#10 Updated by Ulrich Pegelow over 5 years ago
+#10 Updated by Ulrich Pegelow almost 6 years ago

 I find the artifacts quite noticeable even if equalizer is off (only basecurve and sharpen activated).
 Fully zoomed in the